abdallahIssa1/Triple-V/README.md

 # Triple V Desktop Application

-A modern, modular tool management platform for automotive software development with a focus on AUTOSAR and related tools.
+✨Triple V✨: Vehiclevo Versatile Vault is a comprehensive tool management platform designed to be a unified Hub for all Vehiclevo tools.

 ## Project Structure